Scubapro Jet Fins Review & Test

 If it’s your hundredth dive or more, you’ll actually find you like this fin system for technical diving.
 Scubapro does tend to put a lot of effort into the technical design side of things, and that certainly shows here.

 However, it’s worth noting that it’s the spring strap version, not just the Jet fins with the heel strap, which is going to give you the most flexibility in technical diving.
+The adjustable rubber heel makes your life easier.
 Reviews of the Scubapro Jet fins elsewhere suggest that getting the blade on and off is pretty tricky if you don’t have that spring strap system in place.
 Divers, beware!

 Top Durability